Joseph Miles (jmiles)

 Research

-One activity that has spanned the last ten years is mentoring groups of students (6 to 12 students, depending on the year) for the construction of a sounding rocket payload.
-The teams can devise an experiment of their own choosing, construct it, and then test their experiment during a launch that reaches elevations up to 75 miles above earth.
+Research that has spanned the last decade is mentoring teams of students (8 to 12 students, depending on the year) for the construction of a sounding rocket payload.
+The teams can devise an experiment of their own choosing, construct it, and then test their experiment during a launch that reaches elevations up to 75 miles above the earth.
 As the world anticipates human travel to Mars and commercial space flight, Stevens students participate in their own space endeavor as part of NASA’s Rock SAT-C program, a program that invites students from universities across the country to build their own experimental payloads.
-The NASA sponsored Rock SAT-C program is annually funded at about $30,000 per year to defray the costs of payload design, delivery, travel and lodging for the participants.
+The NASA sponsored Rock SAT-C program is annually funded at about $33,000 per year to defray the costs of payload design, delivery, travel and lodging for the participants.
 The Stevens team, comprised of both undergraduate and graduate students, works on a year-long project culminating in a rocket launch in June at NASA’s Wallops Flight Facility in Virginia.
 While launching a payload with experiments on a Terrier-improved Orion sounding rocket is an exciting accomplishment, the real value is in the process leading up to the launch.
 The team goes through the same design review process that NASA engineers go through — six design reviews.
 The students learn that space is a harsh environment.
-They find out that one can have yearlong plans go wrong and then must figure out what to do the next time around.
+They find out that one can have yearlong plans go wrong and then must figure out what to do the next cycle.
 Some students say that the sounding rocket project is harder than their senior design project.

 General Information

-Professor Miles has over 40 years corporate experience as a manager of both resources and projects with an International scope in the manufacturing and financial industries.
+Professor Miles has over 45 years corporate experience as a manager of both resources and projects with an International scope in the manufacturing and financial sectors.
 Typical project activities included Information Technology, Finance, Environmental Health and Safety Applications and Human Resources.
 Project Manager of software development projects in various disciplines with a $3.00 MM/year budget and management of five personnel at the Mobil Oil Corporation.

 Experience